awwsmm/awwsmm.com/blog/what-are-const-generics-and-how-are-they-used-in-rust.md

 The `read` function takes a generic type parameter `T` and uses it in two places: in the body of the function, and as a return type.
 Programmers who are familiar with generics know that an unconstrained `T` is a placeholder that means "any type"; it could be `String` or `bool` or anything else.

 > In languages with a global type hierarchy, like Java, a value `t: T` has _some_ operations which can be performed on it, like `.toString()`, because _every_ type `T` in Java extends the base `Object` type.
-Rust has no such global type hierarchy, and no root `Object` type, so there's not much at all you can do with an instance of an unconstrainted type.
+Rust has no such global type hierarchy, and no root `Object` type, so there's not much at all you can do with an instance of an unconstrained type.

 Going back to the first example, `const DELTA: i8` clearly already _has_ a type, appearing after the colon, `:`.
 (It is `i8`, an 8-bit signed integer.)
 So what is it doing sitting between those angle brackets (`<>`) where generic parameters usually sit?